greenboxal/doggohub/doc/user/project/labels.md

 ## Create a new label right from the issue tracker

-> Introduced in GitLab 8.6.
+> Introduced in DoggoHub 8.6.

 There are times when you are already in the issue tracker searching for a label, only to realize it doesn't exist.
 Instead of going to the **Labels**